endeavorcomm/le-cms/setup-cert-mgmt-system.md

     ssh-copy-id certbot@remote-ip-address

-you should get the below output.
-Answer the question with 'yes', and enter the certbot user password when prompted
+You should get the below output.
+Answer the question with 'yes', and enter the certbot user's password when prompted (from the 1st step of this doc)

     /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/certbot/.ssh/id_rsa.pub"
     The authenticity of host 'hostname (remote-ip-address)' can't be established.